LTUC/amman-dotnet-401d2/Curriculum/Extra_Labs/ExtraDSA.md

 ### Remove duplicated values from a linked list (3 Points)
 Implement a method with the following signature `LinkedList RemoveDuplicatens(LinkedLst list)` that removes all duplicated values from the linked list.
 The modifications must happen in place (i.e. avoid making a copy of the linked list)

-- Use your personal Linked List implmentation for this problem
+- Use your personal Linked List implementation for this problem

 ### Remove duplicated values from a string (1 Point)
 Implement a method with the following signature `string RemoveDuplicates(string input)` that removes all characters values from the string.